docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 Type: `Object`

-A [ScriptUIGraphics object](graphic-customization-objects.md#scriptuigraphics-object) that can be used to customize the control’s appearance, in response to the [onDraw](#control-event-ondraw) event.
+A [ScriptUIGraphics object](graphic-customization-objects.md#scriptuigraphics-object) that can be used to customize the control's appearance, in response to the [onDraw](#control-event-ondraw) event.

 ---